 But I occasionally like to have a sweet drink like this Lower Sugar Moscow Mule as an after dinner treat instead of dessert.
 This still isn’t completely sugar free, but it is lower in sugar than most Moscow Mule recipes so you can shave off some calories and sugar from your favorite drink.

-We recently discovered the Moscow Mule flavored vodka from Smirnoff that makes it so easy to create your own Moscow Mule drinks.
+We recently discovered the Smirnoff Moscow Mule flavored vodka that makes it so easy to create your own Moscow Mule drinks.
 I checked online for the ingredients and nutrients in the vodka, and the flavored vodka itself has no sugar in it or added to it until you add your ginger beer.

 Reducing the sugar in a Moscow Mule and choosing ginger beer